 - A single-entry visa: allows you to enter Canada only once during its validity.
-When you leave Canada, excluding travel to the United States and St. Pierre and Miquelon, you will need to obtain a new TRV to re-enter Canada.
+When you leave Canada, excluding travel to the United States and St. Pierre and Miquelon, you will need to obtain a new TRV to return to Canada.

 - A multiple-entry visa: allows you to re-enter Canada repeatedly during its validity.
-You must arrive in Canada on or before the expiry of your TRV.
+You must arrive to Canada on or before the expiry of your TRV.

 Who needs a TRV

 Not everyone needs a TRV to enter Canada.
-This will depend on your country of citizenship.
+This visa requirement depends on your country of citizenship.

 Keeping your TRV valid